Supporting Products and links: Some of the links below may be affiliate links.

 |

-Put extra quilt blocks to use with this simple checkered pillow pattern cover tutorial.
+Put extra blocks from other quilt projects to use with this simple checkered pillow pattern cover tutorial.

 The Sewing Loft